heartin/simple-boot-base-template/README.md

 This is a quick template for creating a base project based on simple-boot-parent-java.
 You may change parent to parent-java-web-jpa if you need to create a web project based on Rest and JPA.

-You may follow one of the below options to make a copy of this repository and start working.
+You may follow one of the below options to make a copy of this repository and start working. **IMP!** Make sure you change the readme file.

 ## Option 1
 1. Fork repository